giagutie/CUCM-WIKI/docs/intro.md

 sidebar_position: 1
 ---

-# CUCM TOPICS | Common Issues
+# CUCM topics | Common Issues

-**This wiki has been created as an Internal Project to list common issues we face on our daily basis in CUCM**.
+### Get started

-### Get started by selecting the topic you would like to review.
+In the left panel, you will see all the topics.

 - Phone Registration
 - Database Replication Issues